BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ## Expanding Blinky
+**_This section goes over some additional quality-of-life features that can make the HDL more elegant and powerful, but does not introduce any significantly new constructs._**
+**_This part may be skipped in the interest of time._**

 _In this section, we will add a tactile switch and three more LEDs._

 ### Adding a Switch